davegill/TWC_VALIDATION/README_JSON.md

 6. This portion defines the three factors for this three-way ANOVA: geophysical locations, the hardware / software comparison, and the time levels of the model output.

    - The `LOCATIONS` should not be randomly be changed.
-These were selected to represent different hemispheres, elevations, day / night periods on the globe, tropical vs polar, desert vs ocean,etc.
+These were selected to represent different hemispheres, elevations, day / night periods on the globe, tropical vs polar, desert vs ocean, etc.
 ```
 		{
 			"factor" : "LOCATIONS",